Eric Sedler

-Eric Sedler is a founder and Chief Executive Officer of Kivvit, a public affairs and communications firm with offices in Chicago, Miami, New Jersey, New York and Washington D.C.
+Eric Sedler is an American public relations expert who is the founder and Chief Executive Officer of Kivvit, a public affairs and communications firm with offices in Chicago, Miami, New Jersey, New York and Washington D.C.
 Kivvit provides communications planning, message development, digital, advertising, media relations and content production services to major companies, industry associations, non-profits, government agencies and advocacy organizations.

 Sedler co-founded Kivvit with former White House Senior Advisor David Axelrod.
 At Kivvit, Sedler has worked on a variety of high-profile projects with clients in major industries including telecommunications, energy, financial services, health care, entertainment and land use.
 However, before entering the communications management field, Sedler spent nearly a decade working in the political and governmental world.

 Early life

 Sedler was born in 1968 and grew up in suburban Detroit, Michigan.
 He graduated from the University of Illinois at Chicago.

-His father, Robert Sedler, is a retired distinguished law professor at Wayne State University Law School, in Detroit, Michigan, where he taught courses like Constitutional Law and Conflict of Laws.
+His father, Robert Sedler, was a law professor at Wayne State University Law School, in Detroit, Michigan, where he taught courses like Constitutional Law and Conflict of Laws.
 His mother, Rozanne Sedler, was a long-time social worker at Jewish Family Service.
 She has long been an advocate for the rights and needs of the elderly at the local, state and federal levels, and she has given legislative testimony on the conditions in nursing homes.